Mortmeister/Semester-Project-2/README.md

 - **Profile Pages**: See your own listings, bids, and won auctions, or browse other users' profiles
 - **Multiple Images**: Add multiple images to each listing with alt text
 - **Search & Filter**: Search for listings and users, filter by tags, and sort by date or ending time
+- **Dynamic tags**: Tags are generated dynamically based of the top 10 most popular tags in the API.
 - **Responsive Design**: Works on desktop, tablet, and mobile devices

 ## Tech Stack